 Paula Barreiro López.
 History Institute at the Human and Social Sciences Centre, CSIC (Spanish National Research Council)

 Gabriel Pérez Barreiro.
 Colección Patricia Phelps de Cisneros

-History Institute of CSIC; Department of Arts and Humanities at Saint Louis University Madrid; Colección Patricia Phelps de Cisneros and Museo Reina Sofía
+- Organized by: History Institute of CSIC; Department of Arts and Humanities at Saint Louis University Madrid; Colección Patricia Phelps de Cisneros and Museo Reina Sofía

 Proposals must consist of a 500 word abstract and CV (two pages maximum).
 Please send to Paula Barreiro López firstname.lastname@example.org.